14 Popsicles Recipes to Help You Beat the Heat

 A sprinkling of shaved coconut and orange zest adds wow factor and makes them taste like a gourmet ice cream treat.

-Not bad for a vegan Shakeology snack that has nine grams of protein per serving!
+Not bad for a Shakeology dessert that has nine grams of protein per serving!

 These raspberry-orange pops are a great healthier version of the classic red, cold summer treat.